 More spiritual sites in Sri Lanka

 The two first possibilities could not be proven as there is no existential sites or remains in those areas that could indicate the opposite.
 As for the last narration, we have attempted to localize a site in South Asia that could likely prove where Adam's first touched planet Earth.
 An interesting site is located in the South of Sri Lanka, ' The Peak of Adam / Sri Pada '.
 A holy mount with 2,249m of altitude, on top of the mount a Buddhist temple hide preciously a large footprint.
-Some believed to be the feet of Buddha, others of Hanuman (Hindu God), Christians refers it to the footprint of St Thomas, and Muslims believe to be the footprint of Adam, his first step was graved on a rock due to the impact of the first ever contact between Human and Earth.
-Adam would have presumably landed on top of Sri Pada, walk down looking for his wife Hawa, India and Sri Lanka were once a unique land, however, the legend of 'the Bridge of Adam / Rama Setu' a chain of limestone that connects South of India and North of Sri Lanka, would indicate that Adam would have use this natural bridge to join his wife Hawa who was in Jeddah.
-The name Jeddah refers to the Arabic etymology and means 'Grand-mother' paying homage to the first ever women habiting the area.
+Some believed to be the feet of Buddha, others of Hanuman (Hindu God).
+Christians refers it to the footprint of St Thomas, and Muslims believe to be the footprint of Adam.
+His first step would have been graved on a rock due to the impact of the first ever contact between Human and Earth.
+Adam would have presumably landed on top of Sri Pada, walk down looking for his wife Hawa.
+Despite that India and Sri Lanka were once a unique land, a popular legend of 'the Bridge of Adam / Rama Setu' a chain of limestone that connects South of India and North of Sri Lanka, would indicate that Adam would have use this natural bridge to join his wife Hawa who was in Jeddah.
+The name Jeddah refers to the Arabic etymology and means 'Grand-mother' paying homage to the first ever women inhabiting the area.

 They both would have lived in the Arabic peninsula until the angel Azrael would finally take their soul.
 The legends of Adam's resting place is in Jabbal Abu Qubais/ Mount Abu Qubais, a place near Mekka.
 As for Hawa her tomb is often localised in Jeddah, but with the rise of the Wahhabi the shrine was destroyed and replaced by unmarked tombs.
 However, two tombs are found in Talalmanar, North Sri Lanka, which are referred to Adam and Eve's tomb, but no archaeology nor any excavation has found evidence of this claim.